 Health Savings Account (HSA)

 Only those people with no Medicare (Part A or B) registration and who have signed up for a high- deductible health insurance plan with minimum annual deductible amount being $1,350 for self and $2,700 for family plans and the maximum out of pocket figure being $6,650 for single and $13,300 for family can benefit from this scheme.
 The contributions are tax-deductible with the maximum limit being $3,450 for individuals and $6,850 for family and all interests and dividends are also treated in the same manner.
-The withdrawals when done for qualified medical expenses as notified by the IRS also do not attract any levies.
+The withdrawals when done for qualified medical expenses or health expense as notified by the IRS also do not attract any levies.

 Planning in advance helps in avoiding unpleasant situations like a hefty bill and a thoughtful approach along with awareness about the relevant laws can help maximize your deductions and with the help of these tips for saving income tax you can enjoy more of your hard- earned money while being on the right side of the authorities.

 What Does an Accountant Need to File Your Taxes?